bradarm/nodejs-projects/cesiumjs/sample-cesiumjs-devcontainer/README.md

 1. Copy the value under `Token`

-1. Create a `.env` file in the root directory of this repository containing the following, where `<Token Value>` is replaced by the token copid in the previous step:
+1. Create a `.env` file in the root directory of this repository containing the following, where `<Token Value>` is replaced by the token copied in the previous step:
     ````
     CESIUM_TOKEN=<Token Value>
     ````